-Therefore, counties urge the federal government to carry out its enforcement of immigration law in a humane manner that minimizes negative impacts, including possible separations on families and children and does not increase reliance on local social safety- net services or create new demands and administrative costs for counties without adequate resources and funding from the federal government.
+NACo policy: Counties urge the federal government to carry out its enforcement of immigration law in a manner that minimizes negative impacts on families and children and does not increase reliance on local social safety-net services or create new demands and administrative costs for counties (pg.
+6 of NACo's Interim Policy Resolutions Packet).